TheCraftySlayer/prophet_forecast/README.md

 missing values.
 Call volumes above the 99th percentile are winsorized to reduce the impact of extreme spikes.
 Additional dummy variables mark periods for notice mail-outs, assessment deadlines and nearby federal holidays.

+The modeling pipeline applies a `log1p` transform to the target series to stabilize variance and then back‑transforms predictions to the original scale.

 The results, including forecasts and plots, will be saved in the specified output directory.
 The exported Excel report now includes predictions for the previous 14 business days